 Whether you want the precise power of gas cooking or the reliable results of an electric oven, picking the right fuel type depends on what kind of cook you are.

 Cook the traditional way with a gas fuelled cooker.
 The precise power of a gas hob lets you get the perfect temperature to nail that stir-fry, and the gas-powered oven creates moist cooking conditions for succulent roasts and perfectly raised bakes.
+Shop now.

 Smart ovens let you cook with a tap of your finger.
 You can select and adjust settings and keep an eye on your food’s progress, all from the convenience of an app on your phone.
+Shop now.

 Enjoy precise cooking with a built-in temperature probe.
 This clever tech lets you cook meats at the perfect temperature for delicious results.
+Shop now.

 Steam cooking delivers excellent results because it retains the moisture.
 This means roast meats are perfectly succulent and cakes are beautifully baked.
+Shop now.

 Fan-assisted ovens use a fan at the back to spread heat evenly throughout every corner.
 This means those salmon fillets, roasties or cupcakes will be beautifully cooked wherever you place them.
+Shop now.

 We offer flexibility on delivery and can install your new appliance for you

 We offer delivery 7 days a week, including weekends, on all items